filipe98freitas/SuperStore-E-commerce/README.md

 This game-project it is part of the sixth  week of the Full Stack IronHack bootcamp, where in 5 days we apply what was learned.

+"Superstore" is produced by Universal Television, a division of Universal Studio Group, in association with Spitzer Holding Company, Miller Green Broadcasting and The District

 ## Technologies used
 HTML / CSS / JS / React / Bootstrap / Firebase